 As we approach the end of each semester, department hiring managers should review their needs for student employment during next semester.
 If you are renewing any existing student employee assignments that had an end date at the completion of this semester, student hiring requests must be submitted using the Student EDF Google Form in advance of their assignment end date.
 If your student employee has been hired already with an end date beyond this semester, then no additional paperwork is needed at this time.

-Critical Reminders and New Charges -
+Critical Reminders and New Charges

-- The date used on the sEDF is the date that you would like for the student to begin working.
+- The date used on the Student EDF form is the date that you would like for the student to begin working.
 However the student may not actually begin working until you receive an authorization email from HR confirming the student's authorized start date.
-Departments will be charged a $100 proccessing fee for each and every timesheet that includes hours to be paid for any date before the student's authorization date.

 - Please also keep in mind that regardless of on campus or remote employment, students may work no more than an accumulated total of 19 hours a week and a maximum of 999 hours during the calendar.

 - All hours that the student works must be submitted to Payroll on the department's recap timesheet by the deadline for the pay period in which the hours were worked.
 Hours that are submitted on timesheets after the deadline for the current pay period will be paid at the 'next' pay period.
-Departments asking to provide pay earlier than the 'next' pay period will be charged a $100 proccessing fee for each and every off-cycle check request.
+Departments asking to provide pay earlier than the 'next' pay period will be charged a $100 processing fee for each and every off-cycle check request.